-Hartford Family Winery is producing wines with serious personality in Forestville.
-Specializing in single-vineyard varieties, Hartford’s small and low-yielding vineyards deliver extremely expressive and well-balanced wines.
+Hartford Family Winery produces wines with serious personalities in Forestville.
+Hartford’s small and low-yielding vineyards specialize in single-vineyard varieties and deliver extremely expressive and well-balanced wines.

 Winemaking is an art form here.
-Wines at Hartford are not fined or filtered, preserving every ounce of flavor and texture in your sip.
+Wines at Hartford are not fined or filtered, preserving every ounce of flavor and texture from the vine in every sip.
 The grapes are not crushed during their winemaking process.
-Instead, they are cold soaked and stirred in open-top fermentors to extract optimum color and mouth-feel.
+Instead, they are cold-soaked and stirred in open-top fermentors to extract optimum color and mouth feel.

 The resulting wine is spectacular.
-Come try the exceptional Chardonnay, Pinot Noir, and Old Vine Zinfandel while enjoying the outdoor BBQ.
+Try the exceptional Chardonnay, Pinot Noir, and Old Vine Zinfandel from their wine cellars (with a stupendous library of vintages) while enjoying the outdoor BBQ.